 - this DIY pirate costume outfit

-A few years back, our kids were allowed to go trick-or-treating in our neighbourhood, for the first time both of them.
-I figured it's best I make them a cute small diy trick or treat bag in kid size for this occasion - always love an excuse to sew cute little totes and pouches!
+A few years back, our kids were allowed to go trick-or-treating in our neighborhood, for the first time both of them.
+I figured it's best I make them a cute small diy trick or treat bag in kid-size for this occasion - always love an excuse to sew cute little totes and pouches!

 And when you're making Halloween totes, spider webs are perfect!
 This is one of the reasons why I was so happy to use the Haunted House fabric collection by Carta Bella - it includes fun Halloween spider web prints in not one but THREE colorways: orange, purple and black.
 A perfect match for my Halloween sewing plans!

 This Diy Trick Or Treat Bag Is Easy To Sew

 And here's a sneak peek of the diy trick or treat bag, if you like video slideshows 🙂

 I used the gift bag pattern from my shop to sew up this bag.
 The gift pattern includes detailed instructions, so it will make it easy for you to learn how to make a trick or treat bag.
 You can use any bag pattern (or draft your own!).

 Just for this occasion, I am adding one FREE Size to my gift bag pattern, find the measurements below.

 To make the bags, I used my own gift bag pattern.
 I love using this pattern because I do not need to box the corners separately.
 Just folding the fabric the right way will give me that boxed corner look, and it works like charm!

 Also, it's a fairly quick project - good if you only have an hour or so to spare.